"Wii Would Like to Play."

 - Niche and budget games: It costs around 1/4th as much to make a Wii game that it does to make a game on other consoles.
 This means that games that would normally be considered too risky or unprofitable to get made can be developed, and the makers of games like Monster Hunter Tri, Sonic Colors, and Silent Hill: Shattered Memories have acknowledged that.
 In fact, there are game genres that are nearly extinct on other consoles (such as 3D platformers) that survive on the Wii for this reason.

 In 2011, Nintendo revised the Wii, releasing the Family Edition (with various colors coming with different pack-in games).
 While the same size and shape as the original, the GameCube ports were removed as a cost-saving measure, thus removing backward compatibility support (and the ability to use GameCube controllers for Super Smash Bros.
 Brawl

 In 2012, Canada received the Wii Mini in red

 .
-It's a cute little console, but to make it smaller, Nintendo cut out its network functions and the GameCube
+It's a cute little console, but to make it smaller, Nintendo cut out its network functions as well as the GameCube ports.

 Nintendo ended Wi-Fi service for the Wii on May 20th, 2014.